chungongyu/siga/docs/index.md

 Overview
 ========

-SIGA is an open-source _de novo_ assembly toolkit containing various assembly pipelines which are totally compatible with [SGA](https://github.com/jts/sga) file format.
-Similar to [SGA](https://github.com/jts/sga), it is designed as a [modular set of programs](#running-siga), which are used to form an assembly pipeline.
+SIGA is an open-source _de_ novo assembly toolkit containing various assembly pipelines which are totally compatible with [SGA](https://github.com/jts/sga) file format.
+Similar to [SGA](https://github.com/jts/sga), it is designed as a [modular set of programs](#running-siga), together which form an assembly pipeline.

 Quick Start
 ===========